Ranking every Chelsea manager of the Roman Abramovich era

 He won the Champions League.
 He actually won the Champions League.
 F*cking hell.

 It could have been the start of something interesting.
-In the end it was a short-lived experiment.
+In the end, it was another short-lived experiment.

 Maurizio Sarri.
 Wins the Europa League.
 Chelsea finish third behind two outstanding teams in Manchester City & Liverpool.
 Loses another domestic final on penalties.
 Plenty of us (including me) have criticised him but he can rightly hit back by saying he's fulfilled his remit.